Sudanese refugees in Egypt: Refugee schools

-The first refugee school was established in 1990 by Sudanese parents and teachers, and since then churches have become major service-providers for the Sudanese refugee population, particarly in the field of education.
+The first refugee school was established in 1990 by Sudanese parents and teachers, and since then churches have become major service-providers for the Sudanese refugee population, particularly in the field of education.
 After recognizing the difficulties Sudanese children faced in accessing free education, many churches established refugee schools.
 There are three major learning centers for Sudanese refugees in Cairo providing primary education from kindergarten to tenth grade; namely Muwanga, Nusiriya and Afendiya, as well as several other smaller schools across the city.

 Muwanga and Nusiriya schools abides by the Egyptian national curriculum, whereas Afendiya follows an American curriculum and teaches lessons in English.
 These refugee schools face similar problems to public schools in terms of overcrowding.
 In recent years, Muwanga school has seen its student body increase from 400 to 5000 students.
-Once again, socio-economic conditions prevent many students from entering refugee schools.
+Once again, socioeconomic conditions prevent many students from entering refugee schools.
 According to James Natale Finji, a principal of one of the schools, many of his students live in female-headed households, and most of the single mothers work as domestic servants, sometimes in distant cities, or they live in their employers' homes in Cairo.
 Their daughters sometimes drop out of school to care for their siblings.

 Despite their popularity, Sudanese children attending these schools cannot obtain certificates recognized by the Egyptian or Sudanese governments.
 Rather, children must sit a final examination in Egyptian public schools, set by the Ministry of Education.
 The registration process for these end of term examinations is problematic for Sudanese refugees, as it requires the submission of documentation and identification, as well as the expense of a residency permit or iqama.
 As a result, many Sudanese children cannot advance beyond primary level education.
-According to Sudanese sociologist, Jane Kani Edward, this requirement "...represents a planned and constructed strategy to deny southern Sudanese refugee children access to education and success.”
+According to Sudanese sociologist, Jane Kani Edward, this requirement "[...] represents a planned and constructed strategy to deny southern Sudanese refugee children access to education and success."